 INTELLECTUAL PROPERTY

 CUSTOMER CONTENT AND CUSTOMER ASSETS.
 Customer represents and warrants that it has the right to authorize Xerox to perform the Services in the Corporate Award and any Order entered under it.
 Customer represents and warrants that, to its knowledge, the Customer Content does not, and shall not, contain any content that (i) is libelous, defamatory or obscene and/or (ii) when used as authorized by Customer under this Agreement, infringes on or violates any applicable laws, regulations or rights of a third party, including without limitation, export laws, or any proprietary, intellectual property, contract, moral or privacy right or any other third party right.
-Seller’s rights as described in the Infringement Indemnification Section 22 of this Award shall be Seller’s sole and exclusive remedy for any breach of the warranties in this subparagraph.
+Seller’s rights as described in the Infringement Indemnification Section 22 C of this Award shall be Seller’s sole and exclusive remedy for any breach of the warranties in this subparagraph.

 Customer grants Xerox a non-exclusive, non-transferable, non-assignable, fully paid up license during the term of this Agreement to use, display and reproduce Customer Content and Customer Assets solely as authorized by Customer in an Order or otherwise in writing and solely as necessary for Xerox to perform under this Agreement.
 Xerox shall comply with all Customer instructions and all license restrictions and other terms and conditions of any third party agreements relating to the Customer Content or any Customer Assets.
 Customer and its licensors shall at all times retain all rights to the Customer Content, Customer Assets and Customer IP and, except as expressly set forth in this subsection (A), no rights to Customer Content, Customer Assets or Customer IP are granted to Xerox.
 Xerox agrees not to decompile or reverse engineer any Customer IP provided to it under this Agreement.